Akhil-Kulal/Superhero-Hunter/README.md

 # Superhero-Hunter

+Overview - A web app that fetches and displays a list of superheroes and their details from a marvel API that can be added and removed from favorites.

---> Enter the superhero name in input box and click on search button.
-This will fetch the superheros photo, name and id, and display them.
+--> Enter the superhero name in the input box and click on the search button.
+This will fetch the superhero photo, name, and id, and display them.

---> Even when the input in input box exceed 2 letters, the results for the query will be displayed if present else it will show nothing.
+--> Even when the input in the input box exceeds 2 letters, the results for the query will be displayed if present else it will show nothing.

---> The heart icon is present in each results list of superheros at the right corner.
+--> The heart icon is present in each results list of superheroes at the right corner.

---> The superhero can be added to favourites list/page on clicking on heart icon in results list card.
-If already the superhero is
-    favourited then it can be unfavourited by clicking on same heart icon.
+--> The superhero can be added to the favorites list/page by clicking on the heart icon in the results list card.
+If already the superhero is favored then it can be unfavourited by clicking on the same heart icon.

---> Clicking on any of the results list card it will take to details page where all the details of that particular superhero is displayed.
+--> Clicking on any of the results list cards it will take you to the details page where all the details of that particular superhero are displayed.

---> In details page also the superhero can be added to favourite list and remove from favourites if already favourited.
+--> In the details page also the superhero can be added to the favorite list and removed from favorites if already favorited.

---> In home page, in navbar there is a option to go to favourites page.
-This favourites page will have all the favourited superheros.
-And
-    in this page also there is a option to unfavourite the superhero on clicking on heart icon.
+--> On the home page, in the navbar, there is an option to go to the favorites page.
+This favorites page will have all the favorite superheroes.
+And in this page also there is an option to unfavourite the superhero by clicking on the heart icon.

 --> The project is persistent.
-Even if the page is refreshed the operations done before refreshing will remain same.
+Even if the page is refreshed the operations done before refreshing will remain the same.

+TECH STACK : HTML, Bootstrap, JavaScript